 2 Tbs butter (divided)

-1 cup fresh chanterelles (sliced or coarse slice)
+1 cup fresh chanterelles (diced or coarse slice)

 ¾ cup diced onion